 In contemporary management practices, supervisors play a pivotal role in the well-being of employees, which in turn significantly impacts employee performance (Lin, Wang & Chen, 2013).
-The consequences of poor morale are well documented and include absenteeism, and reduced performance of extra-role behaviour.
+The consequences of poor morale are well documented and include absenteeism and reduced performance of extra-role behaviour.
 Abusive supervision causes adverse impacts towards the organization as a whole and subordinates and supervision in particular.
-For example, different outcomes of abusive supervisor may include reduced performance, etc. (Tepper, 2000).
+For example, different outcomes of an abusive supervisor may include reduced performance, etc. (Tepper, 2000).
 Abusive supervision has been primarily associated with a wide range of organizational outcomes such as subordinate performance (Tepper, Moss & Duffy, 2011)

-Employees perception of abusive supervision has been linked with organizational citizenship behaviour (Zellars, Tepper and Duffy, 2002); Rafferty and Restubog, 2011; Chan, 2014) as well as employees work performance (Harris, Kacmar and Zivnuska, 2017; Tepper, Moss and Duffy, 2011).
-When supervisors believe that the voice behaviour of the subordinates is driven by an altruistic rather than egoistic motive, they tend to regard the subordinates as “good citizens” which is outright display of a desirable behaviour on the part of the employee.
+Employees’ perception of abusive supervision has been linked with organizational citizenship behaviour (Zellars, Tepper & Duffy, 2002); Rafferty and Restubog, 2011; Chan, 2014) as well as employees’ work performance (Harris, Kacmar and Zivnuska, 2017; Tepper, Moss and Duffy, 2011).
+When supervisors believe that the voice behaviour of the subordinates is driven by an altruistic rather than egoistic motive, they tend to regard the subordinates as “good citizens” which is an outright display of desirable behaviour on the part of the employee.
 Employees with a high constructive motive have a fervent desire and sense of obligation to perform behaviours that benefit the organization.
 These employees pay more attention to the organization, spend extra time at work, and offer useful suggestions to supervisors.
-As a result, the organization can function more effectively and plan for the future.
-Similarly, Seligman and Schulman (1986) found that an individual’s attributional style is linked to work-related outcomes such as work performance and turnover where a negative attribution style reduced the success and continuity of the employees, decreased their performance, and increased the willingness to leave the job.
+As a result, the organization can function more effectively and plan.
+Similarly, Seligman and Schulman (1986) found that an individual’s attributional style is linked to work-related outcomes such as work performance and turnover whereas a negative attribution style reduced the success and continuity of the employees, decreased their performance, and increased the willingness to leave the job.

 2.4 Theoretical Framework

 The study is anchored on the Cognitive Dissonance Theory by Festinger (1957).
 Cognitive dissonance theory is about a feeling of discomfort that arises when a person’s opinion, attitude, knowledge, belief, values or behaviour conflicts with his or her values, and belief or when the person has to face new information that is contrary to his or her beliefs (Sukmayadi, 2020).
 Simply put, the theory displays the disagreement between cognitions and reality.
-Cognitive dissonance theory is relevant to this work as it is useful in predicting and dealing with workforce’s opinions, behaviours, attitudes or beliefs that could produce information which dictates ways organizations operate or perform particular things that influence employees in the organization.
+Cognitive dissonance theory is relevant to this work as it is useful in predicting and dealing with the workforce’s opinions, behaviours, attitudes, or beliefs that could produce information which dictates ways organizations operate or perform things that influence employees in the organization.
 That is how they perceive, respond, act or react to events, people, things, processes, policies or practices.

 3. METHODOLOGY

 The study adopted a descriptive survey research design.
 The population encompassed two thousand, eight hundred and eighty-five (2,885) construction workers from four (4) construction companies in South-East, Nigeria.
-They include: Julius Berger Nigeria Plc, Hartland Construction Company Nigeria Limited, Reynolds Construction Company and Arab Contractors Nigeria Limited.
+They include Julius Berger Nigeria Plc, Hartland Construction Company Nigeria Limited, Reynolds Construction Company and Arab Contractors Nigeria Limited.
 The sample size of three hundred and fifty-one (351) workers was determined using Taro Yamane’s 1967 sample determination formula.
-Random sampling method was used in selecting participants.
+A random sampling method was used in selecting participants.
 The sample size for each construction firm was subsequently estimated using Bowley’s Proportional Allocation Technique (Dike, Ehikwe and Onwuka, 2013).
 Primary data were collected, using a two-section structured, self-administered survey questionnaire.